JuliaSpacePhysics/SPEDAS.jl/docs/src/explanations/data_model.md

-# Project and Dataset Model
+# Data Model

 We adopt a data model inspired by the [SPASE Model](https://spase-group.org/data/model/index.html).

 ## Data Model Overview

-The SPEDAS data model organizes space science data in a hierarchical structure:
+The data model organizes data in a hierarchical structure:

 - **Project**: Represents a mission or project (e.g., MMS, THEMIS)
   - Contains multiple instruments